jnordstrom1983/frank-react-sdk/README.md

 ### Blocks data type
-If you have data stored in the Blocks data type from Charlee you can use the `<Blocks/>` object to convert the Blocks data into HTML and/or JSX.
+If you have data stored in the Blocks data type from Frank you can use the `<Blocks/>` object to convert the Blocks data into HTML and/or JSX.

 To render the content of a Blocks field simply use:
 ```
-import { Blocks } from  "charlee-react-sdk"
+import { Blocks } from  "frank-react-sdk"

 function render(){
    return <Blocks value={item.data.field}/>